SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_simulation.md

 <h3 id="tutorial_create_simulation_1"> Create an instance of a <i>Simulations Tool</i> for the <b>aorta-iliacs</b> model.  </h3>

-Create an instance of a <i>Simulations Tool</i> named <b>aorta-iliacs</b> used to create a model for the main aorta and iliac vessels.
+Create an instance of a <i>Simulations Tool</i> named <b>aorta-iliacs</b> used to create a CFD simulation of blood flow in the main aorta and iliac vessels.

 <table class="table table-bordered" style="width:100%">
   <caption> Create a <i>Simulations Tool</i> instance named <b>aorta-iliacs</b> </caption>